FabLab61/bookingbot/README.md

 ## Contacts

-[Join us](https://t.me/joinchat/AAAAAAkdgZL7if9p7nvqGw) in Telegram (use English and Russian language, please).
+[Join us](https://t.me/joinchat/AAAAAAkdgZL7if9p7nvqGw) in Telegram (use English or Russian language, please).
 Questions, feature and pull requests are welcome!